 Are you looking to transform an unloved area into a beautiful garden where nature can thrive?
 Do you want to create a community hub or help people to grow their own fruit and veg?
 This is your chance!

-Local Places for Nature is back, and we have hundreds of free garden packages to give away to community groups and organisations.
+Local Places for Nature is back, and we have hundreds of free garden packages to give away to community groups, schools and other community-based organisations.

 Our pre-paid packages range from small gardening projects to orchards and large-scale makeovers.
 Each one includes lots of native plants, tools, resources and other materials.